Four Year BSN

 A minor is not required to graduate, but a student may add a minor if desired.
 During the summers, a student may take additional courses or study abroad.

 At the end of the program, students will graduate with the BSN degree and be eligible to take the NCLEX, the nursing licensure examination.
-Our average first-time NCLEX pass rate for the past five years is 95 percent.

 Students are required to meet the following criteria to be considered for admission into the School of Nursing: